Franklin Avenue/Botanic Garden station: BMT Franklin Avenue Line platforms

 The Botanic Garden station on the BMT Franklin Avenue Line has two tracks and two side platforms.
+The Franklin Avenue Shuttle (S) train stops here at all times.
 The station is named for the Brooklyn Botanic Garden two blocks away from the station.
+The station is between Prospect Park to the south and Park Place to the north.
+Midway between this station and Park Place, the tracks merge into one.

 The station's mezzanine is above the platforms and tracks.
-Two staircases from each side go up to a waiting area that allows a free transfer between directions (this is needed for passengers transferring between the IRT and Prospect Park-bound trains).
+Two staircases from each side go up to a waiting area that allows a free transfer between directions; this is needed for passengers transferring between the IRT and Prospect Park-bound trains.
 Outside of the turnstile bank, there is a token booth and one street stair.

 The rebuilt station was built in the open-cut right-of-way to the south of Eastern Parkway, and the half of the station closest to that street was roofed over in the appearance of a subway structure.
 The station is now located entirely inside the subway structure that was built in 1928.
 At street level, it features floral wrought iron fencing in recognition of its location near the Brooklyn Botanic Garden (entitled IL7/Square by Millie Burns).
-At track level it includes 1920s-era mosaic tiling.
+At track level, it includes 1920s-era mosaic tiling.
 To the immediate north of the station, the 1878 railroad tunnel that carries the line under Eastern Parkway has been dramatically lighted.
 This is the oldest tunnel currently in subway use.